bioinformatics-centre/kaiju/README.md

 ###Output format
 Kaiju will print one line for each read or read pair.
-The default output format contains three columns.
+The default output format contains three columns separated by tabs.
 Using the option `-v` enables the verbose output, which will print additional three columns:

 1. either C or U, indicating whether the read is classified or unclassified.